- Optimizely X Web Experimentation

 - Generate backup codes

-To get started with 2-Step Verification, simply follow these steps:
+To get started with 2-step verification, follow these steps:

 These apps generate secret codes for your phone every 30 seconds.
 When you log in to Optimizely, you’ll need the most current code to gain access to your account.

-Your phone’s authenticator app will now generate a security code.
-Enter this number in the box provided by Optimizely and click Next.
+Your phone’s authenticator app will generate a security code.
+Enter this security code in the Optimizely field and click Next.

 If you lose your phone or can’t access your authenticator app, you can use a backup code for one-time access into your account.
 These codes are generated for you when you enable 2-Step Verification, and you can generate new ones any time from your Account Settings.
 Please write them down and store them in a safe place.

-Once you have enabled 2-Step Verification, you will need to enter a current security code from your authenticator app in addition to your password any time you sign-in to Optimizely.
+After you enable 2-step verification, you will need to enter a current security code from your authenticator app in addition to your password any time you sign in to Optimizely.

 We suggest you follow these steps: